aarokan/feed_Reader_Testing/README.md

 # Project Overview

 This is a web-based application that reads RSS feeds.
-We used Jasmine to write a number of tests against a pre-existing application.
+We used Jasmine to write a number of tests against the pre-existing application.

 ## How to test the app

 Simply download or clone the project with
 * `git clone https://github.com/aarokan/feed_Reader_Testing.git`
-* then open the index.html file and check the tests result at the bottom of the page.
+* Then open the index.html file and check the tests result at the bottom of the page.

 ## The testing suites and its specs